Gen-AI-In-Software-Development/List-Of-Units/Unit23-Theoretical-Computer-Science/README.md

 The second example asks Copilot to work with a famous problem that has been shown to be incomputable - the Busy Beaver[2] problem.
 The first few Busy Beavers are known.
 BB(0) = 0, BB(1) = 1, BB(2) = 4, BB(3) = 6, BB(4) = 13,
 BB(5) = 4098.
 In general, the BB(n) is incomputable.
 Note that BB(1) is actually a 2-state Turing machine.
 One of the states is the halt state and goes uncounted.

-In the example, we do not mention the term "Busy Beaver" but only ask copilot to solve the problem.
+In the example, we do not mention the term "Busy Beaver" but only ask Copilot to solve the problem.
 See the exercises to go further.

 ### Example 23.2 prompt: